alexjlockwood/AndroidDesignPatterns/_posts/2013-01-14-how-to-leak-a-context-handlers-inner-classes.md

 </div>

 The difference between static and non-static inner classes is subtle, but is something every Android developer should understand.
-What's the bottom line?
-Avoid using non-static inner classes in an activity if instances of the inner class outlive the activity's lifecycle.
-Instead, prefer static inner classes and hold a weak reference to the activity inside.
+What's the bottom line? **Avoid using non-static inner classes in an activity if instances of the inner class could outlive the activity's lifecycle.** Instead, prefer static inner classes and hold a weak reference to the activity inside.

 As always, leave a comment if you have any questions and don't forget to +1 this blog in the top right corner! :)